-A pilonidal (pie-low-NIE-dul) cyst is an abnormal pocket in the skin that usually contains hair and skin debris.
-A pilonidal cyst is almost always located near the tailbone at the top of the cleft of the buttocks.
+A pilonidal (pie-low-NIE-dul) cyst is an unusual pocket in the skin that usually contains hair and skin debris.
+The cyst is almost always near the tailbone at the top of the buttocks.

 Pilonidal cysts usually occur when hair punctures the skin and then becomes embedded.
-If a pilonidal cyst becomes infected, the resulting abscess is often extremely painful.
-The cyst can be drained through a small incision or removed surgically.
+If a pilonidal cyst becomes infected, it can be very painful.
+The cyst can be drained through a small cut in the skin.
+Sometimes, surgery is needed.

-Pilonidal cysts most commonly occur in young men, and the problem has a tendency to recur.
-People who sit for prolonged periods of time, such as truck drivers, are at higher risk of developing a pilonidal cyst.
+Pilonidal cysts are most common in young adult males, and the problem tends to recur.
+People who sit for long periods of time are at higher risk of developing pilonidal cysts.

 When to see a doctor

-If you notice any signs or symptoms of a pilonidal cyst, see your doctor.
-He or she can diagnose the condition by examining the lesion.
+If you notice any symptoms of a pilonidal cyst, see your health care provider.

-If a chronically infected pilonidal cyst isn't treated properly, you may be at slightly increased risk of developing a type of skin cancer called squamous cell carcinoma.
+Some people have pilonidal cysts that become infected again and again over a long time.
+Without treatment, these people may be at increased risk of a type of skin cancer called squamous cell carcinoma.

 To help prevent pilonidal cysts, try to:

-If you've had pilonidal cysts in the past, you might want to regularly shave the area or use hair removal products to reduce the risk of recurrence.
+If you've had pilonidal cysts in the past, you might want to regularly shave the affected area or use hair removal products to reduce the risk of a new cyst.